-When crises strike, leaders convene crisis teams comprised of internal experts.
+When crises strike, leaders convene crisis management teams comprised of internal experts.
 You know, senior managers with the requisite professional and technical expertise to deal with the critical event at hand.

 What, then, can crisis leaders expect from this motley crew of experts?
 And how can leaders get the most out of their teams?

-Looking to crisis management best practices will give us some answers.
+Looking to crisis management planning best practices will give us some answers.
 For starters, crisis teams of experts aren’t just groups of credentialed individuals assigned to the mission because they come from a relevant business line.

 Far from it.
 Being effective in the crisis context requires business experts like General Counsels, IT directors, PR pros, Safety and Security chiefs to display certain qualities.
 Some soft qualities, some hard qualities.

 What are those qualities, exactly?
 Well, the soft qualities include having a shared vision and values, trust in the competence and intentions of others, and a commitment to learning from what’s happening and reviewing strategies taken.
 The hard qualities, on the other hand, consist of understanding set roles and responsibilities, being flexible, adaptable, and cooperative, and above all else, working to achieve shared situational awareness, a common relevant picture of the incident that’s distributed and assimilated rapidly.